Karl May Museum: Museum history

 The museum in Radebeul was given its original name again in 1986, as the East German government moved to reclaim May.
 The renaming led to an exhibition focused on May in February, which had 4,000 visitors a day, and people waited for three hours outside to get in.
 After the Berlin Wall fell in 1989, attendance at the Radebeul museum dropped from around 300,000 people per year to around 60,000, as people could travel to the US instead of visiting the museum, which had been one of the only sources of information about Native Americans in East Germany.

 In 2010, according to the South China Morning Post, US activists began seeking repatriation of the scalps.
 Berlin-based journalist Mark Worth brought the scalps to the attention of Karen Little Coyote of the Cheyenne and Arapaho Tribes, who wrote a letter asking for the scalps to be returned in the fall of 2013.
 In 2013, the German Museums Association issued a guideline on the care of human remains, listing scalps from peoples who "fashioned trophies from the heads of their killed enemies" as an exception to "human remains acquired in a context of injustice".
 In March 2014, Cecil E. Pavlat, who works on return of artifacts for the Sault Ste.
 Marie Tribe of Chippewa Indians, wrote a letter asking for return of the scalps.
-Later in 2014, the Museum agreed to turn the scalps over to another institution for authentication.
-The Museum had not returned the scalps as of 2016, saying there were doubts about the original story of the provenance of the 17 scalps, although they did remove them from public display.
+The scalp was returned in 2021.

 The director of the museum in Radebeul from 1985 to 2014 was René Wagner; Christian Wacker was appointed director in 2018.

-The museum received a donation of new artifacts in 2018.
+The museum is still collecting modern and contemporary art and archival material relating to the existing collections and received a donation of new artifacts in 2018.